JJtheGerman/RPGCameraComponent/README.md

 # RPGCameraComponent
 A camera component mimicking basic behavior of most RPGs or games like Foxhole.
-*Mainly an exercise in completely encapsulating a component by letting it handle input and sub component spawning itself.*
+*Mainly a test in completely encapsulating a component by letting it handle input and sub component spawning itself.*

 ---